lsst-sitcom/sitcomtn-037/index.rst

   There is requirement to wait until the morning to begin reductions and in fact processing the results as the data streams in is preferred.
   Note that early runs can put data into the butler and can then be expanded to a database.
 - CVT augmented to read processed images from Rapid Analysis, then expanded to support any full frame image persisted in the Butler
+- CVT expanded with a UI for opening a selected detector image in Firefly
 - Create templates for development of Catcher, Bokeh, and possibly LOVE displays by SIT-Com personnel and/or project software developers.
 - Develop training examples.
   Ideally, this will be performed in conjunction with the development of templates.